 Photograph of Michael Strube

 I lead the Natural Language Processing (NLP) Group at HITS gGmbH, Heidelberg, Germany.
 There, I am involved in NLP related projects, work with the computational linguists at HITS, and supervise PhD. students.
 In addition, I am Honorarprofessor in the Computational Linguistics Department at the University of Heidelberg.
+I am a Fellow of the Association for Computational Linguistics.

 news